piotsi/deliveryx/README.md

 # DeliveryX

-Simple app made with gorilla toolkit.
+Simple app made with help of Gorilla toolkit.